krzylag/weblibrarian/readme.txt

 * Add insert / add buttons to Amazon item loopup.
 (Experimental!)

 = 3.2.5.2 =
-* Remove roles on deactiveate.
+* Remove roles on deactivate.
-* Make title the default on Amazon searchs.
+* Make title the default on Amazon searches.

 = 3.2.5.1 =
 * Move loading of Localization files to the correct place

 = 3.2.5 =
-* Added missing conextual help page.
+* Added missing contextual help page.
 * Fixed silly typo error in the collection bulk delete code.

 = 3.2.4 =